I recently got two questions about avoidant men, so I’m going to address them together.

 Lady 1 says:

-I’ve been seeing a man for six months, and recently I spent a holiday with his family.
-We have never had a conversation about the state of the union or where we were headed.
-In the last few weeks, I noticed that he was frequently not returning my texts, and when I asked him about it and said it hurt my feelings not to hear from him, he said, well, I’m not ready to be a boyfriend, didn’t we agree that we could just stay casual?
+I’ve been seeing a man for six months, and recently spent a holiday with his family.
+We have never had a conversation about where we were headed.
+In the last few weeks, I noticed that he was frequently not returning my texts.
+When I asked him about it, he said, well, I’m not ready to be a boyfriend, can’t we just stay casual?

-Also, do I absolutely have to stop sleeping with him?
+Also, do I have to stop seeing him?
 I’ve gotten used to him.

 Lady 2 says:

-I’ve been dating a guy for five months, and when I had an accident on the streets of NYC last month, and broke my arm and was rushed to the hospital and called him, he wasn’t sure what I was talking about- the first time I needed anything from him at all, he shrugged and wandered off, telling a nurse that he wasn’t family, he was “just a friend” and he “wasn’t sure he could help.”
+I’ve been dating a guy for five months, but when I broke my arm and was rushed to the hospital and called him, he wasn’t sure what I was talking about.
+The first time I needed anything from him at all, he shrugged and wandered off, telling a nurse that he wasn’t family, he was “just a friend” and he “wasn’t sure he could help.”

 When was I supposed to find out I was sleeping with someone who regarded me as only slightly closer than a workmate?
 I am furious.

 First of all, I am so sorry.
 You ladies have been, either directly or indirectly, misled by avoidant men.
 One thing about hookup culture that guys are missing is that: it is, by its nature, temporary.